Chapi15/HRSME---V2/index.md

 - Crash in the middle of _Vista Hermosa_ Boulevard
 - Close encounter with a monkey in _Santiaguito_ Volcano
 - About a rat and how it scared a young man
--
+- A conversation between a professor and his student regarding the design of the latter's stairs

 ---

 ## Ongay Family
 - Pee Challenge at _Monterrico_
 - Christmas _Pozole_ and the mystery of its downfall
-- The mysterious sting of a blond scorpion
-- Paying the _Copertos_ in a Europe trip
+- Beheading a turkey and the disaster it produced
 - The misconception of the "way" word in Las Vegas
 - Thiefs and their peculiar relationship with "tailed" appliances